GeekyAnts/vue-native-starter-app/README.md

     * vuex: 3.0.1

 ## Folder structure
-   The store located in `src` folder.
-All the assets file are inside parent folder  `vue-native-starter-app` under assets folder.
+   The store files are located in `src` folder.
+All the assets file are under assets folder.
     All the screens which refer to the main route are under `screen` and the compenents related to those screens are inside `components`.

 ## Usage of vuelidate and vuex